slatlas/atlasdocs/Guides/Workflows/DeliveryOrders.md

    * Set "Scheduled Delivery Date"
    * Enter time window if specific timing is required
    * Consider customer availability and access restrictions
+   * **Schedule Now Option:** Use "Schedule Now" to immediately dispatch the order - this skips scheduling steps and makes the order instantly available on mobile devices for field personnel to execute and mark as treated, starting the billing workflow

 4. **Assign to Route (if using route-based delivery)**
    * Select the treatment route this delivery belongs to